rickstaa/livepeer-setup/README.md

 For a detailed guide on setting up a LivePeer transcoder, refer to the [official LivePeer documentation](https://livepeer.org/docs/transcoding).
 Additionally, for instructions specific to the pools mentioned above, consult their respective documentation on their official websites.

-### Linux Setup
+### Linux Orchestrator Setup

+#### Configuring Your Orchestrator

+To set up your orchestrator on Linux, refer to the step-by-step instructions provided in the [official LivePeer documentation](https://livepeer.org/docs/transcoding) or follow this comprehensive [guide](https://hedgedoc.ddvtech.com/wpwHEXMFTueUM7jqhikTvw).

+> [!IMPORTANT]\
-For a smooth LivePeer transcoder setup on Linux, use [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive) as [livepeer-go](https://github.com/livepeer/go-livepeer) hasn't embraced [CUDA 12.x](https://developer.nvidia.com/cuda-downloads) yet.
-Follow the CUDA 11.8 installation guide [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
-Also, ensure you use the GPU version of the [livepeer-go](https://github.com/livepeer/go-livepeer) binary.
+> For a seamless LivePeer transcoder setup on Linux, it is crucial to use [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive), as the current version of [livepeer-go](https://github.com/livepeer/go-livepeer) does not yet support [CUDA 12.x](https://developer.nvidia.com/cuda-downloads).
+Walk through the CUDA 11.8 installation steps outlined [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
+Additionally, ensure that you are using the GPU version of the [livepeer-go](https://github.com/livepeer/go-livepeer) binary.

+#### System Benchmarking

+Evaluate the performance of your system using the [livepeer_bench](https://github.com/livepeer/go-livepeer/blob/master/cmd/livepeer_bench/livepeer_bench.go) tool.
+Detailed instructions on how to effectively employ this tool can be found [here](https://docs.livepeer.org/orchestrators/guides/benchmark-transcoding).

 ## Monitoring